Block reference #

 Block connections and torque flow #

 The Block.Connect method connects an input of a block to an output of a different block.
-For this, the Connect method creates a Block.Connection object an ensures both blocks have access to it.
+For this, the Connect method creates a Block.Connection object and ensures both blocks have access to it.
 This Connection object is the placeholder for the torque and momentum values that are transmitted upstream and downstream between the connected blocks.

 1. ComputeStateUpstream #